mitalikhamkar/Glamware-app/README.md

 To view them, download and open using tools like Blender or any GLB viewer.

 > Note: To run the complete project, backend setup and assets integration are required.
+> Note: The frontend repository currently contains UI previews and project overview.
+Full implementation details are part of the development environment.